-Stephen Muecke is a senior scholar in the Humanities at Flinders University.
-Recent books are Latour and the Humanities, edited with Rita Felski, Johns Hopkins University Press, 2020 and The Children’s Country: Creation of a Goolarabooloo Future in North-West Australia, co-authored with Paddy Roe, Rowman and Littlefield International 2020.
+Stephen Muecke is an emeritus professor of ethnography at UNSW.
+Recent books are Latour and the Humanities, edited with Rita Felski, Johns Hopkins University Press, 2020 and The Children’s Country: Creation of a Goolarabooloo Future in North-West Australia, co-authored with Paddy Roe, Rowman and Littlefield International 2021.

 Saltfish: Ecologies of Creative Processes

 Inspired by the award-winning short film, How to Make Saltfish (2021), by Paul Bell and Stephen Pigram, the Posthumanities research group at Flinders University in Adelaide got to work writing this essay, collectively, more-than-humanly.

 Critical Zones: The Science and Politics of Landing on Earth

 by Bruno Latour and Peter Weibel (eds.)

 The MIT Press

 But Latour’s version of politics means not treating non-human agents as mere externalities, as in, we used to think that the weather had nothing to do with politics.
 But now the changing weather, reacting to what we have done with carbon, is a revolutionary agent.
 It is arguably the most important political actor of the last few decades, in that we can’t afford not to calculate its effects: bringing down national leaders, changing voting patterns, defunding scientific expertise and the arts, everything.